-Professional education matters, such as curriculum proposals, originating in academic departments and colleges (including the COE and its departments), area programs, and standing committees should be submitted to the Head of the Unit who in turn will, if appropriate, route the material to COPE.
+Matters relevant to the EPP Unit, such as curriculum proposals related to Educator Preparation Programs and professional education coursework, revisions to programs, and standing committee proposals, should be submitted to the Head of the Unit who in turn will, if appropriate, route the material to COPE.
 COPE will review the requests, information, reports, curriculum proposals, etc. and take appropriate action.
 COPE may schedule regular reports or special reports from the standing committees and ad hoc committees.
 It may accept the reports in whole or in part; it may amend them; and may return them to committees for revisions.
 The reports are then forwarded by COPE to the Head of the Unit for action.

 COPE is considered to be a policy and program recommending group; not a council to manage the daily operations of the unit.
 Editorial changes to undergraduate and graduate bulletins, minor changes in teacher education handbook such as dates, minor changes on forms, etc. are not subject to review, discussion, and approval of COPE.
-Suggestions for improvement will be actively sought from the Professional Education Faculty during Professional Education Faculty meetings.
+Suggestions for improvement will be actively sought from the EPP Faculty during EPP Faculty meetings.